redis/redis-doc/topics/streams-intro.md

 Then there are APIs where we want to say, the ID of the item with the greatest ID inside the stream.
 This is what `$` means.
 So for instance if I want only new entires with `XREADGROUP` I use such ID to tell that I already have all the existing entries, but not the news that will be inserted in the future.
 Similarly when I create or set the ID of a consumer group, I can set the last delivered item to `$` in order to just deliver new entires to the consumers using the group.

-As you can see `$` does not mean `+`, they are two different things, as `+` is the greatest ID possible in every possible stream, while `$` is the greated ID in a given stream containing given entries.
+As you can see `$` does not mean `+`, they are two different things, as `+` is the greatest ID possible in every possible stream, while `$` is the greatest ID in a given stream containing given entries.
 Moreover APIs will usually only understand `+` or `$`, yet it was useful to avoid loading a given symbol of multiple meanings.

 Another special ID is `>`, that is a special meaning only related to consumer groups and only when the `XREADGROUP` command is used.
 Such special ID means that we want only entires that were never delivered to other consumers so far.
 So basically the `>` ID is the *last delivered ID* of a consumer group.